Call4Cloud | MMP-C | Autopilot | Device Preparation

 Telemetry settings

-And of course like I also was mentioning in the expedite flow, telemetry is also needed so we need to make sure it’s configured.
-In the example below, telemetry is configured to “full”.
-So that’s not going to give us any problem.
-Please make sure telemetry is set a least to basic.
+Of course, as I mentioned in the expedite flow, telemetry is also needed, so we need to make sure it’s configured.
+In the example below, telemetry is configured to “full,” so that’s not going to give us any problem.
+Please make sure telemetry is set at least to basic.

 Why does it take so long to push an update?
 I was expecting it to be delivered within an hour.!
 Let’s dig further.